 We are subject to regular examinations of our income tax returns by various tax authorities.
 We regularly assess the likelihood of material adverse outcomes resulting from these examinations to determine the adequacy of our provision for taxes.
-In addition, tax enforcement has become increasingly aggressive in recent years, including continued actions by the European Commission related to illegal state aid, with increased focus on transfer pricing and intercompany documentation.
+In addition, tax enforcement has become increasingly aggressive in recent years focused primarily on transfer pricing and intercompany documentation.
 Our estimate of the potential outcome of uncertain tax issues requires significant judgment and is subject to our assessment of relevant risks, facts, and circumstances existing at the time.
 We use these assessments to determine the adequacy of our provision for income taxes and other tax-related accounts.
-Our results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved, which may materially adversely impact our effective tax rate and have a material adverse effect on our business.
+Our results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved, which may materially adversely impact our effective tax rate.